CARTAvis/carta-archived/README.md

 ## Install basic build tools

-Paste the script part of the following content in your terminal to install.
-Ignore this step if you already have compatible version of them.
+Paste the the following script part into your terminal to install.
+Ignore this step if you already have compatible version of them but you need modify some path by yourself.

 ```
-## Our gcc/g++ minial requirement is >=4.8.1
+## Our gcc/g++ minimal requirement is >=4.8.1

-## sudo yum -y devtoolset* will install gcc, g++, gfortran etc tools under /opt/rh/devtoolset-3
+## "Development Tools" includes the following
+## gcc   4.8.5-11.el7
+## gcc-c++  4.8.5-11.el7
+## gcc-gfortran  4.8.5-11.el7
+## bison 2.7, needed by carta, casa
-## cmake is needed by building casa
+## flex 2.5, needed by carta, casa

-sudo yum -y install wget unzip; \
-sudo yum -y devtoolset*;\
+## subversion-libs   1.7.14-10.el7
+## git,
+## unzip, doxygen, less
+## others
-sudo yum -y install make git svn ; \
+sudo yum -y groupinstall "Development Tools";

-sudo yum -y install cmake; \
+sudo yum -y install wget cmake;
 ```

 ## Choose where you want to build CARTA